death-angel-141/Gmeet-Auto-Join/README.md

 # GMeet Auto Join

 GMEET is a telegram bot which can be deployed to a server, heroku or on your local machine.
-It can attend your Google Meet and Zoom classes for you.
+It can attend your Google Meet classes for you.

 ## Bot Commands